fabkravmaga/singlish-dictionary/README.md

 ## Use case
 Easily enumerate and find a specific Singlish word in the dictionary using the updated list.

+## To do !!
+Work in progress to actually scrap the sites to retrieve all Singlist words.

 ## References

 * https://en.wikipedia.org/wiki/Singlish_vocabulary